|The Pennsylvania Fish and Boat Commission is an independent administrative commission

 consisting of ten competent citizens of the Commonwealth who are appointed by the Governor by and with the advice and

 consent of a majority of the Pennsylvania Senate.
-Commissioners serve for terms of eight years.
+Commissioners serve for terms of four years.

 members of the Commission serve at large and are experienced in boating and water safety education.
 The remaining

 eight members each represent a specific geographic district.
 They are persons well informed on the subjects of conservation,